NOTE: The Palo Alto Networks supports only tunnel mode for IPSec VPN. The transport mode is not supported for IPSec VPN.

 When configuring an IPSec Tunnel Proxy-ID configuration to identify local and remote IP networks for traffic that is NATed, the Proxy-ID configuration for the IPSec Tunnel must be configured with the Post-NAT IP network information, because the Proxy-ID information defines the networks that will be allowed through the tunnel on both sides for the IPSec configuration.

 - Add a new route for the network that is behind the other VPN endpoint.
-Be sure to use the proper Tunnel Interface.
-Click OK when done.
+Use the proper Tunnel Interface.

 - Click OK when done.

 Configure the required security rules/policies